PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 Lago Do Bocas

 The lake was much larger than imagined it would be.
 The boat ride, going at a nice fast clip with a great breeze, took about 10 minutes each way.
 Along the way, there were great views of the mountains and water fowl.
-All of the restaurant have open-air, covered seating areas for meals.
+The restaurant is open-air, with covered seating areas for meals.
 Some also have indoor seating.

-Keep in mind that these restaurants are only open on the weekend, usually from 10 or 11am until 6 or 7pm.
+Keep in mind that the restaurants are only open on the weekend, usually from 11am or 12 noon until 5 or 6pm.
 They are sometimes open on Monday holidays.
 The may be open mid-week in July.
 It’s best to call ahead just to make sure.

-We decided to go to El Fogon de Abuela just because of the name (it means Grand-mom’s cooking stove/area).
+When we went there were 5 to choose from, we decided on a restaurant just because of we liked the name.
 We tried the mofongo (one with with rabbit & one with shrimp), the churrasco (skirt steak) and filete de chillo (snapper fillet).
 They were all very good!

 Other Activities on the Lake

-They allow fishing at the lake, with a permit.
-I believe you can rent a boats and kayaks to enjoy on the lake, also.
+They allow fishing at the lake.
+You can rent a kayak to enjoy on the lake (on weekends only I think).

 Other Things to do Nearby